-Proposals should clearly demonstrate the potential for significant scholarly impact due to novelty, originality, insight and ambition that characterises Marsden Fund research, plus the potential for fostering new and sustainable linkages between researchers and between institutions beyond the period of the award.
+Proposals should clearly demonstrate the potential for significant scholarly impact due to novelty, originality, insight and ambition that characterises Marsden Fund research, plus the potential for fostering new and sustainable linkages between researchers and between institutions beyond the period of the Award.

 Marsden Fund Council Awards will be particularly suited to projects where the expertise and skills required for the project could not be supported by a Marsden Fund Standard grant.
-Proposals that require multiple skill sets, incorporate more than one post-doctoral fellow across different research areas, or develop research infrastructure and co-operation across disciplines are encouraged.
+Proposals that require multiple skill sets, incorporate more than one postdoctoral fellow across different research areas, or develop research infrastructure and co-operation across disciplines are encouraged.
 While joint proposals from multiple institutions are encouraged, only one institution will be the contractor.

-The Marsden Fund Council will set aside \$6 million per year for projects up to three years in duration, to cover proposals in this category of grant.
+The Council will set aside \$6 million per year for projects up to three years in duration, to cover proposals in this category of grant.
 The Council expects to fund up to 2 grants in this category, dependent upon proposal budgets.
-The Awards are up to 3 years.
+The Marden Fund Council Awards are up to 3 years.

-The Council reserves the right to not grant any Marsden Fund Council Awards if they are of the opinion that the purpose of the fund would be better served by allocating the money to the general pool of Marsden Fund Fast-Start and Standard proposals.
+The Council reserves the right to not grant any Marsden Fund Council Awards if they are of the opinion that the purpose of the Marsden Fund would be better served by allocating the money to the general pool of Fast-Start and Standard proposals.

-For each Council Award proposal, the Council expects a minimum of two Principal Investigators to be involved, each representing separate discipline areas (two or more) that are fundamental to the proposal.
+For each Marsden Fund Council Award proposal, the Council expects a minimum of two PIs to be involved, each representing separate discipline areas (two or more) that are fundamental to the proposal.

-Council will accept proposals where Associate Investigators provide major additional input, where these individuals are constrained to act as PIs by the PI exclusion rule (see page 8).
-In this case, the normal FTE restriction of 0.05 per year does not apply to AIs on a Council Award proposal.
+Council will accept proposals where Als provide major additional input, where these individuals are constrained to act as PIs by the PI exclusion rule (see "Eligibility" section above).
+In this case, the normal FTE restriction of 0.05 per year does not apply to Als on a Marsden Fund Council Award proposal.
 Applicants should discuss this in the 'Roles and Resources' section.